hironeko87/charaani_email/README_English.md

 ## Troubleshooting

-Since my oshi's "Merchandise code" all starts with "B2360" so you might encounter the problem of script not returning anything.
+Since my oshi's "Merchandise code" all starts with "B2360", you might encounter the problem of script not returning anything.
 In that case, go to the file win3.py,

 on the 26th line
 ```